Sextant: Taking a sight

-A sight (or measure) of the angle between the sun, a star, or a planet, and the horizon is done with the 'star telescope' fitted to the sextant using a visible horizon.
+A sight (or measure) of the angle between the Sun, a star, or a planet, and the horizon is done with the 'star telescope' fitted to the sextant using a visible horizon.
 On a vessel at sea even on misty days a sight may be done from a low height above the water to give a more definite, better horizon.
 Navigators hold the sextant by its handle in the right hand, avoiding touching the arc with the fingers.

-For a sun sight, a filter is used to overcome the glare such as "shades" covering both index mirror and the horizon mirror designed to prevent eye damage.
-By setting the index bar to zero, the sun can be viewed through the telescope.
-Releasing the index bar (either by releasing a clamping screw, or on modern instruments, using the quick-release button), the image of the sun can be brought down to about the level of the horizon.
-It is necessary to flip back the horizon mirror shade to be able to see the horizon, and then the fine adjustment screw on the end of the index bar is turned until the bottom curve (the lower limb) of the sun just touches the horizon.
+For a Sun sight, a filter is used to overcome the glare such as "shades" covering both index mirror and the horizon mirror designed to prevent eye damage.
+Initially, with the index bar set to zero and the shades covering both mirrors, the sextant is aimed at the sun until it can be viewed on both mirrors through the telescope, then lowered vertically until the portion of the horizon directly below it is viewed on both mirrors.
+It is necessary to flip back the horizon mirror shade to be able to see the horizon more clearly on it.
+Releasing the index bar (either by releasing a clamping screw, or on modern instruments, using the quick-release button), and moving it towards higher values of the scale, eventually the image of the Sun will reappear on the index mirror and can be aligned to about the level of the horizon on the horizon mirror.
+Then the fine adjustment screw on the end of the index bar is turned until the bottom curve (the lower limb) of the Sun just touches the horizon.
 "Swinging" the sextant about the axis of the telescope ensures that the reading is being taken with the instrument held vertically.
 The angle of the sight is then read from the scale on the arc, making use of the micrometer or vernier scale provided.
 The exact time of the sight must also be noted simultaneously, and the height of the eye above sea-level recorded.